Barotziland–North-Western Rhodesia

-Barotziland–North-Western Rhodesia was a British protectorate in south central Africa formed in 1899.
-It encompassed North-Western Rhodesia.
+Barotziland–North-Western Rhodesia was a British protectorate in Southern Africa constituted in 1899.
+It comprised the Lozi Kingdom, also known as Barotziland (alternative spelling Barotseland), with North-Western Rhodesia to its east.
+However both contemporary and later sources often use ‘North-Western Rhodesia’ more broadly as a shorthand for the protectorate as a whole.
+Barotziland in the formal title reflected its distinct political status through the Lochner Concession of 1890 (see History).

-The protectorate was administered under charter by the British South Africa Company.
-It was the largest of what were colloquially referred to as the three Rhodesian protectorates, the other two being Southern Rhodesia and North-Eastern Rhodesia.
-It was amalgamated with North-Eastern Rhodesia, another territory administered by the British South Africa Company, to form Northern Rhodesia in 1911.
+The protectorate was administered under charter by the British South Africa Company (BSAC).
+Within Barotziland, the Litunga (king) retained authority over customary law and certain internal matters, but his position was subordinate to the BSAC administration, particularly in external and sovereign affairs.
+The protectorate was the largest of what were colloquially referred to as the three Rhodesian protectorates, the other two being Southern Rhodesia and North-Eastern Rhodesia.
+It was amalgamated with North-Eastern Rhodesia, another territory administered by BSAC, to form Northern Rhodesia in 1911.
+The Rhodesia name has a complex usage history.